datastax/nodejs-driver/doc/getting-started/README.md

 ## Connecting to a cluster

-To connect to an Apache Cassandra cluster, you need to provide the address or host name of at least one node in the cluster and the local data center name.
-The driver will discover all the nodes in the cluster after it connects to one node in given list.
+To connect to an Apache Cassandra cluster, you need to provide the address or host name of at least one node in the cluster and the local data center (DC) name.
+The driver will discover all the nodes in the cluster and connect to all the nodes in the local data center.

 Typically, you should create only a single `Client` instance for a given Cassandra cluster and use it across your application.